JetBrains/intellij-sdk-docs/code_samples/README.md

 ## Code Samples

-Please see [docs:code-samples] on how to import and run code samples.
+Please see [Code Samples][docs:code-samples] topic on how to import and run code samples.

 In the following table, you may find all available samples provided in the separated directories as stand-alone projects available for running with the Gradle `:runIde` task.